MicrosoftDocs/cpp-docs/docs/ide/walkthrough-working-with-projects-and-solutions-cpp.md

 You can use **Solution Explorer** to organize and manage the projects, files, and other resources in your solution.

-This part of the walkthrough shows how add a class to the project.
+This part of the walkthrough shows how to add a class to the project.
 When you add the class, Visual Studio adds the corresponding .h and .cpp files.
 You can see the results in **Solution Explorer**.

 ### To add a class to a project

-1. If the **Solution Explorer** window is not displayed in Visual Studio, on the menu bar, choose **View** > **Solution Explorer**.
+1. If the **Solution Explorer** window isn't displayed in Visual Studio, on the menu bar, choose **View** > **Solution Explorer**.

 1. In **Solution Explorer**, select the **Game** project.
 On the menu bar, choose **Project** > **Add Class**.